opalj/opal/README.markdown

 Currently, four representations are provided/are supported:

-1. Native -Basically, a one to one representation of the class file; Java Bytecode's constant pool is not resolved and instructions are not made explicit.
+1. Native/Canonical - Basically, a one to one representation of the class file; Java Bytecode's constant pool is not resolved and instructions are not made explicit.

 2. Resolved - An object-oriented representation that facilitates writing analysis against the bytecode.
-The constant pool is completely resolved and all instructions are explicitly represented; most standard Java Bytecode annotations are represented.
+The constant pool is completely resolved and all instructions are explicitly represented; all standard Java 6 Bytecode attributes are represented.

 3. Prolog - A representation of Java Bytecode as a set of Prolog facts.
 This representation builds upon the resolved representation and basically represents all information that are represented by the resolved representation.